iotaledger/tangle-utils-website/api/DEPLOYMENT.md

     "zmqDevNet": {                                   /* ZMQ Configuration for devnet */
         "endpoint": "ZMQ-ENDPOINT"                   /* IRI Node ZMQ Endpoint */ },
-    "allowedDomains": [                              /* A list of domains for the api allow-origin */ "www.mydomain.com"
+    "allowedDomains": [                              /* A list of domains for the cors allow-origin */ "www.mydomain.com"
     ]
 }